Brandon Bostick

 Brandon Jamal Bostick (born May 3, 1989) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Newberry Wolves.
 Bostick was signed by the Green Bay Packers as an undrafted free agent in 2012.
-He was also member of the Minnesota Vikings, Arizona Cardinals and New York Jets.
-He is most well known for his gaffe on an onside kick in the 2014 NFC Championship game that allowed the Seattle Seahawks to make a late fourth-quarter comeback and defeat the Packers.
+He was also a member of the Minnesota Vikings, Arizona Cardinals and New York Jets.
+He is known for his muff of an onside kick in the 2014 NFC Championship game that allowed the Seattle Seahawks to make a late fourth-quarter comeback, defeat the Packers and advance to Super Bowl XLIX.

 Early life and college

 Bostick was born in Florence, South Carolina and graduated from West Florence High School in 2007.
 He then attended Newberry College, a Division II school.
 After redshirting his freshman year, Bostick played at Newberry as wide receiver from the 2008 to 2011 seasons.
 In 39 games, he started 24 and made 136 receptions for 1,935 yards and 19 touchdowns.
 Bostick also played basketball at Newberry for the second half of his junior season.
 He was a sports management major at Newberry.